wealth42/nick-fury/ReactJS/README.md

 For a ReactJS dev, this could translate to:
     1. creating mocks from the API documentation
     2. adding icons/collateral
+5. No submissions to be made with compressed/binary files - all source code should be version controlled and visible in plain text in github.
-5. How much the candidate stays in touch with us during the process of the project
+6. How much the candidate stays in touch with us during the process of the project.
+7. Follow [best practices](https://github.community/t/best-practices-for-pull-requests/10195) for pull requests.
-6. [Guidelines](https://gist.github.com/turbo/efb8d57c145e00dc38907f9526b60f17) for clean commit messages
+7. [Guidelines](https://gist.github.com/turbo/efb8d57c145e00dc38907f9526b60f17) for clean commit messages.

 ### Submission Process
 1. Clone this repository